Americium: Organoamericium compounds

 Analogous to uranocene, americium is predicted to form the organometallic compound amerocene with two cyclooctatetraene ligands, with the chemical formula (η^{8}-C_{8}H_{8})_{2}Am.
-A cyclopentadienyl complex is also known that is likely to be stoichiometrically AmCp_{3}.
+A cyclopentadienyl complex is known that is likely to be stoichiometrically AmCp_{3}.

 Formation of the complexes of the type Am(n-C_{3}H_{7}-BTP)_{3}, where BTP stands for 2,6-di(1,2,4-triazin-3-yl)pyridine, in solutions containing n-C_{3}H_{7}-BTP and Am^{3+} ions has been confirmed by EXAFS.
 Some of these BTP-type complexes selectively interact with americium and therefore are useful in its selective separation from lanthanides and another actinides.

 Biological aspects

 Americium is an artificial element of recent origin, and thus does not have a biological requirement.
 It is harmful to life.
 It has been proposed to use bacteria for removal of americium and other heavy metals from rivers and streams.
 Thus, Enterobacteriaceae of the genus Citrobacter precipitate americium ions from aqueous solutions, binding them into a metal-phosphate complex at their cell walls.
 Several studies have been reported on the biosorption and bioaccumulation of americium by bacteria and fungi.
 In the laboratory, both americium and curium were found to support the growth of methylotrophs.